TOMToolkit/tom_base/docs/customization/customize_templates.rst

 The default styling is mostly based on Bootstrap v4.6.2 (`https://getbootstrap.com/ <https://getbootstrap.com/>`__).
 If you ran the tom_setup script, you should have a directory ``static`` at the top level of your project.
 Within this folder, find the ``tom_common/css`` directory.
 In this folder, is a file named ``custom.css``.
-Editing this file will allow you to overwrite any of the custom css used at the base level in the TOM Toolkit.
+Editing this file will allow you to overwrite any of the css used at the base level in the TOM Toolkit, including the styling established by TOMToolkit themes such as "Dark Mode".

 As an example, let's change the background color from white (#ffffff) to an off-white (#efead6).